* * * This post is the [incomplete] "preview format" for an upcoming

 Hearthsewn became a separate portfolio beginning in mid-2021, and includes more

-release date], featuring cards, scrapbook elements, and 3D boxes and forms.
+than 3300 designs, featuring cards, scrapbook elements, and 3D boxes and forms.

 Warner’s creative mother provided materials, time and working space for early and varied crafting exploration which was eventually narrowed to textiles and traditional fiber arts.
 Formal design training came next as she earned a four-year university degree.
 Following that, her gained understanding of design elements and principles led to success in professional fiber art applications, in her quilts and in teaching.
 As she discovered the fun and very different challenges of die cut paper design, additional digital tool training helped her transition from using graph paper, ruler and pencil to on-screen drafting and publishing.